AGTGreg/AppBlocks/README.md

 </div>
 ```

-Next, create a new AppBlock instance for your element.
+Next, we need to create a new AppBlock instance for our element.
 You may also want to add some data:

 ```js
 var app = new AppBlock({